-View the 360-degree exhibits and mock-ups on the history of mining from the comfort of your own home.
+View the 360-degree exhibits and mock-ups on mining history from the comfort of your home.

 Bonus - The Louvre also offers virtual tours

-And finally, the world-class Louvre is now also offering a selection of virtual tours of its incredible collections of art and artifacts.
-Located in Paris, the museum recently announced that it has put almost half a million items from its collection online to view for free.
+And finally, the world-class Louvre also offers a selection of virtual tours of its incredible collections of art and artifacts.
+Located in Paris, the museum recently announced that it had put almost half a million items from its collection online to view for free.